B&B Accommodation

 The guidebook relates that when the MacRaes returned from winning a Clan battle, they would bring their captives to the castle and hold them prisoner on the high battlements for several days.
 Subsequently they used to throw them into the loch.
 If any of them succeeded in swimming ashore, they were allowed to go free.

 Climb the stone steps to enter the main rooms of the castle keep.
 With walls over four metres thick and a barrel-vaulted ceiling, the Billeting Room contains numerous paintings and weapons, plus various items of furniture and china.
-You will also see recent wedding photos of the family and one of a wedding cake designed to look like Eilean Donan Castle.
 Take a look in the alcove at the painting of the MacRaes dancing on the lead roof of the castle the night before the Battle of Sherrifmuir in November 1715.
 Many MacRaes were killed that day and, it is said, 58 widows were made in Kintail.
 The painting, probably done in the late 19th century, is a somewhat inaccurate portrayal of true events as it was unlikely that there were ever a roof and tower like that at the time.

 Amuse yourself with some of the paintings if you wish - take the one of Lt.-Col. John MacRae-Gilstrap at the far end of the dining table - focus your eyes on his left shoe and walk past the painting - you will see that his toe is always pointing at you wherever you stand!
 His eyes will also follow you around the room...